mtlong29/MySite/_pages/about.md

 #### Photoshop

 Ever heard of a photoshop battle?
-Photoshop battling is when someone posts a picture somewhere, and other people take that picture and try creating the best edited photo.
-These edited photos can be literally anything and are often very bizarre.
+Photoshop battling is when someone posts an image somewhere, and other people take that image and try creating the best edited version.
+These edited images can be literally anything and are often very bizarre.
 This is typically done on the <a href="https://www.reddit.com/r/photoshopbattles/">Photoshop Battles Subreddit</a>.
 In fact, it's the only place I've done it at.
 Either way it's a blast!
 There's an art to it!
 Yes, obviously..
-But there's more to it than just making the best edited photo; you also have to time it perfectly on when to post and what to say with the post.
+But there's more to it than just making the best edited image; you also have to time it perfectly on when to post and what to say with the post.
 I can get competitive sometimes.

 I also sometimes like creating collages in photoshop.
 Some of my graphics can be seen on my portfolio.